 ---|---|

-Choose the Right Box Size | A snug fit prevents items from shifting and breaking. |
+Choose the Right Box Size | A snug fit prevents items from shifting and breaking.
+Choosing appropriate sizes is key when you're deciding what to pack first when moving. |

 Invest in High-Quality Packing Materials | Sturdy materials like kraft paper and foam inserts provide better protection. |